 Which brings us to the second most frequent question among hospital nurses and newspaper reporters:

 Won’t The Mother Get An Infection?

-Using disposable liners has become the norm for use with portable birth pools, but attention must also be paid to proper cleaning of drain pumps, hoses, filter nets, taps and any other items that are reused from one birth to the next.
+Using disposable liners has become the norm for use with portable birth pools, but attention must also be paid to proper cleaning of drain pumps, hoses, filter nets, taps, and any other items that are reused from one birth to the next.
 The issue of cleaning the jets of permanently installed baths has generated some concern and discussion over the past few years.
-Many hospitals remodelled their labour units in the late eighties or early nineties, installing jacuzzi-type whirlpool baths.
-These baths are great for women in labour, but often are not deep enough or are situated within very small bathroom spaces, boxed in and making birth in them difficult in all respects.
+Many hospitals remodeled their labor units in the late eighties or early nineties, installing jacuzzi-type whirlpool baths.
+These baths are great for women in labor, but often are not deep enough or are situated within very small bathroom spaces, boxed in and making birth in them difficult in all respects.
 The protocol for cleaning jetted tubs is simply to completely clean the tub with a quaternary ammonium solution, refill with water and add some kind of brominating agent to circulate through the jet system for a minimum of ten minutes.
-A number of hospitals report that they use a half cup of powered dish washing crystals such as Cascade and it works fine.
+A number of hospitals report that they use a half cup of powered dishwashing crystals such as Cascade and it works fine.
 Lynn Springer, RN, the perinatal coordinator for St. Elizabeth Hospital in Red Bluff, California, chose to install a beautiful corner Jacuzzi brand jetted bath on her unit in 1995.
 They have routinely performed monthly cultures of the bath and the jets throughout the past five years of their water birth program without any significant bacterial growth.
-They follow the above-mentioned cleaning protocol and report over 1000 water labours and 400 births in water.
+They follow the above-mentioned cleaning protocol and report over 1000 water labors and 400 births in water.